Approximate joint measurement of qubit observables through an Arthur-Kelly type model

 \section{Effect of initial detector states}

-The form of the POVM elements in eqns.(\ref{jm-povm1}) , (\ref{jm-povm2}) only depends on the ``parity properties`` and not on the Gaussian form of the initial detector states given by eqns. (\ref{inistate1}) , (\ref{inistate2}).
-For computing the post measurement statistics, the Bloch vector of the initial state $\rho_1$ of the system is chosen to be $(\frac{1}{\sqrt{2}},\frac{1}{\sqrt{2}}, 0) $ ( so that the state uncertainty product $\Delta\sigma_x . \Delta\sigma_y $ is minimum).
+The form of the POVM elements in eqns.(\ref{jm-povm1}) , (\ref{jm-povm2}) which leads to unbiased marginal observables (see section \ref{subsection-unbiased}) only depends on the ``parity properties`` and not on the Gaussian form of the initial detector states given by eqns. (\ref{inistate1}) , (\ref{inistate2}).

-The integrals for computing the coefficients $c_{fg^*} $, $c_{ff^*} $ and $c_{gg^*} $ have been done using the Monte Carlo integrator included in GNU Scientific Library.
-The MISER algorithm has been used which uses stratified random sampling for doing importance sampling \cite{miser}.The Parseval's theorem can be used to convert the integrals in $c_{ff^*}$, $c_{gg^*}$ to configuration space, e.g,
+The integrals for computing the coefficients $c_{f} $ and $c_{g} $ have been done using the Monte Carlo integrator included in GNU Scientific Library.
+The MISER algorithm has been used which uses stratified random sampling for doing importance sampling \cite{miser}.

-\subsection{Results}
+\section{Results}

 As we are considering unbiased approximate joint measurement in orthogonal directions , eqn. (\ref{eqajmuncer}) applied on the parameters $a'$ and $b'$ of the marginals in eqn. (\ref{povm-marginal}) yield ,